singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Each permutation of a₁ a₂ a₃ a₄ represents an ordering of a₁ a₂ a₃ .
 For example, a₂ a₄ a₁ a₃ represents the order a₂ a₁ a₃ .

-Therefore, if we took all the permutations of a 1 a 2 a 3 and added a 4 into all possible locations, we would get all permutations of a 1 a 2 a 3 a 4 .
+Therefore, if we took all the permutations of a₁ a₂ a₃ and added a₄ into all possible locations, we would get all permutations of a₁ a₂ a₃ a₄ .

 ```
 a₁a₂a₃ -> a₄a₁a₂a₃, a₁a₄a₂a₃ ,a₁a₂a₄a₃, a₁a₂a₃a₄
 a₁a₃a₂ -> a₄a₁a₃a₂, a₁a₄a₃a₂ ,a₁a₃a₄a₂, a₁a₃a₂a₄
 a₃a₁a₂ -> a₄a₃a₁a₂, a₃a₄a₁a₂ ,a₃a₁a₄a₂, a₃a₁a₂a₄